-Many individuals living with SCD requires continuous blood transfusion and stem cell transplantation for their care and treatment.
+Many individuals living with SCD require continuous blood transfusion and stem cell transplantation for their care and treatment.
 Science has proven that those on continuous blood transfusion must receive blood from their community to reduce the chances of developing anti-bodies.
 As a result, SCAGO in collaboration with Canadian Blood Services educates and organizes blood donor and stem cell registry drives.

 Are you attending a post-secondary institution in Ontario?
-SCAGO is recruiting students as champions to support blood donor and stem cell registry drives.
+SCAGO is recruiting students as champions to support blood donors and stem cell registry drives.
 To learn more about/participate in our student championship program, complete the form below.